Clear aligners or braces?

 - Tooth care – it’s easy to brush and floss your teeth as normal when wearing clear aligners, as they are removable, unlike fixed braces which require more effort than usual.

-Ultimately the best thing to do is to bring your child in to Happy Kids Dental, one of the UK’s foremost paediatric dental clinics, for an assessment and to speak with an orthodontist directly.
+Ultimately the best thing to do is to bring your child in to Happy Kids Dental in London, one of the UK’s foremost paediatric dental clinics, for an assessment and to speak with an orthodontist directly.
 We’ll talk you through the options and work with you to come up with a solution that makes everyone happy!